mpc-bioinformatics/ProGFASTAGen/README.md

     --sir_outdir < The output directory where the summarized results should be saved >
 ```

 **Note**: This step can be used only if specific columns are present in the tables.
-Furthermore, it distinguishes between the identification results from a FASTA by UniProt or by ProGFASTAGen.
+Furthermore, it distinguishes between the identification results from a FASTA by UniProt or by ProtGraph.
 The additional parameters control, whether to bin results in group 3 and 4, decide if variable modifications should be considered as unique, as well as if a peptide, which originates multiple times to the same protein should be considered as unique.
 The main-workflows set these parameters accordingly and can be used as an example.

 ## Main Workflow Scripts